Berry, Patricia (Pat) Doreen Interview

 So we lived in Arbuckle Road.
 I spent my first seven and a bit years there in Hastings, and then during the war we moved into Nelson Street in Hastings ‘cause my dad was a … well, he thought he was going overseas as a soldier but then they found out he had five kids, so he didn’t go.

-So my father was Russ Bixley, whose family came over to New Zealand in 1920; that was my grandparents with their five children.
-And they landed in Napier on my father’s twelfth birthday – another thing he would tell us about – and moved out to Tuna Nui Station where they worked for Sir Andrew Russell.
-And in 1926 they bought an orchard in Twyford, and that’s where they stayed until they retired.
+So my father was Ralph Bixley, whose family came over to New Zealand in 1920; that was my grandparents with their five children.
+And they landed in Napier on my father’s twelfth birthday – another thing he would tell us about – and moved out to Tunanui Station where they worked for Sir Andrew Russell.
+In 1926 they bought an orchard in Twyford, and that’s where they stayed until they retired.

-My father was an orchardist; he worked for the Misses Shaw in Hastings where Fantasyland is now.
-That was a big orchard.
-So that was his trade.
-And then they leased an orchard out in Jarvis Road in Twyford until my father retired.
+My father was an orchardist; he worked for the Misses Shaw in Hastings where Fantasyland is now – that was a big orchard – and then they leased an orchard out in Jarvis Road in Twyford until my father retired.

 So, I had various jobs after I left high school; I worked as a Mother’s Help in Wairoa for about eight months; I worked at what was then Wilsons’ Nursery for about eight months.
 I don’t remember ever looking for a job – I think my father must’ve got a bit tired of me sitting around at home and found me these jobs.
-[Chuckles] Then I went nursing when I was eighteen, but [a] couple of months later I met my husband.
-We used to go to dances in what was the Oddfellows’ Hall – they’ve pulled that down now, but we would go there on a Saturday night.
-And we were introduced by a mutual friend, and three weeks later we were engaged.
-[Chuckle] Yes …
+[Chuckles] And then I went nursing when I was eighteen, but [a] couple of months later I met my husband.
+We used to go to dances in what was the Oddfellows’ Hall – they’ve pulled that down now, but we would go there on a Saturday night – and we were introduced by a mutual friend; and three weeks later we were engaged.
+Yes … [Chuckle]

 Phew!